Durrus

 Durrus is a village and civil parish in West Cork in Ireland.
 It is situated 10 km from Bantry in County Cork, at the head of the Sheep's Head and the Mizen Head peninsulas.

 Durrus is on the Wild Atlantic Way driving route which spans the Irish coastline from the Inishowen peninsula in Donegal to Kinsale in County Cork.
 A number of public gardens have been established in the area, including 'Kilravock' and 'Cois Abhann'.

 Name

 Durrus was known in mid-19th century as both Four Mile Water (after the nearby river) and Carrigboi (from Carraig Bhuí, the Irish for Yellow Rock).
+John Rocque's 1790 Map of the Kingdom of Ireland depicts the Four Mile Water and shows 'Coolnalang' [sic].
+The name 'Durrous' appears on this map to the north of river.
+Daniel Augustus Beaufort's 1797 map of Ireland also shows the Four Mile Water with 'Durrus' depicted to the North.

 There are a number of variations and derivations given in the Irish language for the village's name, including Dubh Ros (black or dark headland) and Dúras (as used on local road signs).